Choose from 5 options:

 - is a salt or ester and

-- the CAS number or chemical name of a component chemical is in the table of specified chemicals and none of the exceptions listed for the component chemical in the table of specified chemicals apply,
+- the CAS number or chemical name of a component chemical is in the table of specified chemicals and

 then the chemical of which your chemical is an ester or salt, is on the list, and your chemical is also considered to be highly hazardous.

 The hazard characteristic(s) that your chemical is considered to have will align with the parts of the Categorisation Guidelines that the specified chemicals are listed in.
-For example an ester containing phenol, 4,4'-(1-methylethylidene)bis- (Bisphenol A) (CAS number 80-05-7) would be considered to have the human health hazard characteristics reproductive toxicity and adverse effects mediated by an endocrine mode of action as well as the environment hazard characteristic adverse effects mediated by an endocrine mode of action unless any exception criteria were met.
-See below for further information.
+For example, an ester containing phenol, 4,4'-(1-methylethylidene)bis- (Bisphenol A) (CAS number 80-05-7) would be considered to have the following hazard characteristics, unless any exception criteria were met:

 What happens if your chemical is not on the list?